-A few words on bronze benching
+A brief introduction to bronze benching

 Arlington69’s bronze benching study

-Arlington69 recorded his and his opponent’s squad rating over the duration of 670 matches.
+He recorded his and his opponent’s squad rating over the duration of 670 matches.
 His sample included FUT seasons, Weekend League and Daily Knockout Tournament matches.

 A look at the raw data